 - Your income: This will include your paycheck and any investments and money you have coming in, month-to-month.

-- Your expenses: Document how much you’ve paid over a year in basic life expenses (i.e., rent or mortgage payments, utilities, credit cards,etc.) and document your day-to-day spending on things like food, clothing, and transportation, as well as any extra expenditures on things like travel, entertainment, and dining out.
+- Your expenses: Document how much you’ve paid over a year in basic living expenses (i.e., rent or mortgage payments, utilities, credit cards, etc.) and document your day-to-day spending on things like food, clothing, and transportation, as well as any extra expenditures on things like travel, entertainment, and dining out.
 Add up all these numbers for a year and then divide by 12, to get an average monthly estimate of your spending.

-With your financial standing and goals defined, you can start developing the actionable steps of your financial plan.
-Whether you need to reduce spending and debt, up your savings, or just refine the details, creating a comprehensive financial plan will set you up for future success.
+After identifying your goals and where you stand financially, it’s time to start mapping out the steps you’re going to take to achieve your goals.
+Whether you need to reduce spending and debt, increase your savings, or start getting organized, creating a comprehensive financial plan will set you up for future success.

 Step #4: Put your plan into action

 Now that you’ve mapped out your financial plan, it’s time to take the necessary action steps and commit to moving forward.
-Changes to your financial lifestyle do not have to be drastic and happen all at once, in fact it’ll probably be easier and more sustainable to start off small.
-For example, instead of saving half your paycheck at once, start saving in small increments.
-The timeline of your financial plan can stretch for years, so there may not be any immediate results.
-But stick to the steps outlined in your plan and you will reach those milestones in no time.
+Changes to your financial lifestyle do not have to be drastic and happen all at once.
+In fact, it’ll probably be easier and more sustainable to start off small.
+The main thing is to stick to your goals and your plan.
+If you do this, you’ll meet your goals very quickly.